driftbluestone/tagbot/README.md

 # Sonny
-This is the bot used in the [AstroGreg discord](https://discord.gg/dUaZeV6Drp)
+This is the bot used in the [AstroGreg discord](https://discord.gg/dUaZeV6Drp) and the [StarT: Beyond discord](https://discord.gg/2fUC7csVn9)

+## Features:
+* Message link embedding
+* Extension framework to easily add your own features
+* Custom permissions system that integrates with discords roles

 ## Usage Guide
 ### Permissions